Section Navigation

 • A signed Partnership Agreement.

-The program is highly professionally oriented, and candidates for the program are expected to currently be employed in a professional role in an organization providing professional educational services (e.g., school, district office, regional educational service agency, department of education).
+The program is highly professionally oriented, and candidates for the program are expected to currently be employed in a professional role in an organization providing professional educational services (e.g. school, district office, regional educational service agency, department of education).
 All courses require job-embedded field experiences to provide a synthesis of the practical and theoretical knowledge necessary for today’s educational leader.
 At the conclusion of the program, candidates will possess the knowledge, skills, and dispositions necessary to lead schools to higher levels of achievement for all students.
-Graduates of the Thomas University Teacher Leadership program matriculate seamlessly into the Certification-Only program and will be able to transfer in the six required elective hours.

 Classes